olivierfriard/DORIS_doc/index.rst

    :alt: Origin of referential system
    :width: 80%

+The X axis extends from left to right.
+The Y axis extends from top to bottom.

 If an origin is defined the coordinates of the tracked objects will refer to this origin.
 Otherwise the origin is set in the upper-left corner of the frame.